 Read further to learn more about the dates and significance of Arafah day in India.

 Arafah falls on the ninth day of Dhul Hijjah (the month of Hajj) and on the second day of Hajj rituals.
-This year, Arafah day is expected to fall on 8 July 2022.
+Next year, Arafah day is expected to fall on 27 June 2023.
 Arafah Day takes place on the second day of the Hajj pilgrimage and is the day preceding the first day of the major Islamic Holiday of Eid ul Adha.